 First and foremost, to the surprise of no one, death is never the last word for Marvel’s heroes (and villains).

 The list of characters pivoting from the movie world to streaming video on Disney Plus also offers some indication of who won’t be getting solo movies anytime soon.
-Characters like Falcon, Winter Soldier, Vision, and Wanda Maximoff seem poised to play supporting roles on the big screen for the foreseeable future while expanding their profile on the small screen.
+Characters like Falcon, Winter Soldier, Vision, and Wanda Maximoff seem poised to play supporting roles on the big screen for the foreseeable future, while expanding their profile on the small screen.

-- Avengers: Endgame: Everything we know about the Infinity War sequel
+- Black Panther 2: Everything we know about the sequel so far